 We commemorate this heroic deed today as Robbins’ Ride, and for the purposes of safety and practicality, we combine the riders into one or two adult rider(s), but the rider still makes the rounds to all 4 stops that were alarmed on that fateful early morning in April of 1775, calling out “The Regulars are out of Boston – gather your units and head to Concord!”

-Please come join us for this annual event that is always held on the Sunday of Patriot’s Day weekend ( CANCELED FOR 2021!!).
-Here is the schedule of the stops the rider makes:
+Please come join us for this annual event that is always held on the Sunday of Patriot’s Day weekend ( Back for 2022! on Easter Sunday, times may change) Here is the schedule of the stops the rider makes

 - 5pm at the Robbins’ Homesite – soccer fields at bottom of Concord Rd.